District Health Mitigation Plan

 - Classroom HVAC systems have been designed to continuously bring outside air into classrooms and other workspaces across the district, meeting standards from the Mechanical Code and ASHRAE.

-- Plexiglass dividers have been installed in areas such as reception desks, SpEd classrooms, SLP work spaces, and where staff may work closely with individual or small groups of students.
-Staff may be permitted to wear face shields in conjunction with such barriers.
+- Plexiglass dividers have been provided for areas such as reception desks, SpEd classrooms, SLP work spaces, and where staff may work closely with individual or small groups of students.

 - Hand sanitizer will be available for use by students boarding the bus.